| For immediate release: Nov. 11, 2002 OAKLAND, CA

 and reuse of the theater as well as nearby historical resources,

+including the Oakland Floral Depot Building.
 The 1928 Fox Oakland Theater Building occupies

 a full block of Telegraph Ave. between 18th Street and 19th